Tpjazz12/Manifold-Learning/README.md

 * Data:
   * Type:
-    * Input: Image datasets (MNIST, Fashion MNIST, etc.), preprocessed for consistent resolution and normalized pixel values.
+    * Input: Image datasets (Fashion MNIST, Handwritten MNIST, Dog Breeds Classification and Coil-100), preprocessed for consistent resolution and normalized pixel values.
   * Size: Varied, with the largest being ImageNet at 167.62 GB.
   * Instances: Datasets are split into training, testing, and validation sets in a standard manner.
+Applying multi embeddings in Manifold Learning: Multi-Dimension-Scaling, Iso-map, t-SNE, Locally Linear and Spectral Embeddings on each of the dataset.

 #### Preprocessing / Clean up